openservicebrokerapi/servicebroker/spec.md

 utilize the Service Instance.
 Credentials SHOULD be unique whenever possible, so access can be revoked for each Service Binding without affecting consumers of other Service Bindings for the Service Instance.

+Service Brokers SHOULD also provide all network hosts and ports that the Application uses to connect to the Service Instance via this Service Binding.
+This data allows the Platform to adjust network configurations, if necessary.

 #### Log Drain